shreyanshumale/20_440/README.md

 - **Data:**
 We use data from NextStrain on mutation-summary of around ~400,000 SARS-CoV2 sequences collected over the past 2 years to identify mutational hotpsots in the SPike protein region of the virus.
 - **Folder structure:**
-The data/ folder contains strain a tree file for phylogeny of the strains and a download_links.txt file that has links to the mutation-summary.tsv and aligned-sequences.fasta.xz files on the nextstrain server.
+The _data/_ folder contains strain a tree file for phylogeny of the strains and a download_links.txt file that has links to the mutation-summary.tsv and aligned-sequences.fasta.xz files on the nextstrain server.
 The user must download these and store them in the data folder in thier local cloned repos before running the scripts.
+The _scripts/_ folder contains python script to generate mutational hotspot regions in the spike domain region of the SARS-CoV2 virus.
+The _figures/_ folder contains the corresponding figures.

 - **Installation:**
 The scripts are written in python and require a working python3 with seaborn, matplotlib and pandas packages as additional dependencies.
+For requirements see requirements.txt in _scripts/_

 **Citations:**
 1. Łuksza et al., (Nature 2014) https://www.nature.com/articles/nature13087